 Band Resisted Beat Swing

 Once we have static hollow and arch holds on the rig we need to get more dynamic to train the rapid movement of the kipping pull-up.
 The band resisted beat swing is a great drill to train proper kip mechanics.
 Focus on pushing and pulling into the rig with your arms to keep the movement shoulder generated.
+This is probably our favorite exercise for learning kipping pull-ups.

 Standing Hollow Position Drill

 Another great exercise for dialing in hollow positioning for the kipping pull-up is this standing drill.
 This is particularly effective for athletes that tend to be too hip dominant with their kipping form.
-Having the feet on the ground often helps athletes focus on the core and shoulder movements we want to see.
+Having the feet on the ground often helps athletes focus on the core and shoulder movements that we want to see.

 In this video, I start by cueing core positioning by having Pamela focus on pulling her ribs down to go into the hollow position.
 Once the athlete understands the core positioning we want, I then add in the lat pull into the band.